Raskin says he is halfway through his cancer treatment

 Raskin has continued to work throughout his treatment, and has recently started to don a bandana due to the hair loss from his cancer treatment.
 Raskin thanked supporters for sending him new headwear.

-“I’ve got my own Constitutional preamble bandana,” Raskin said in the video.
+“I’ve got my own constitutional preamble bandana,” Raskin said in the video.
 “I’ve got flag hats.
-I’ve got people’s own chemo hats that worked for them, from a place called Alexis’ Lemonade Stand.
+I’ve got people’s own chemo hats that worked for them, from a place called Alex’s Lemonade Stand.
 I got some bandanas.
 So my cup runneth over.
 And of course, a bunch of people sent me my own true blue Democrat mask.”

 Raskin has most recently been at the forefront as the lead impeachment manager in former President Trump’s second impeachment and for his role on the House committee that was investigating the Jan.
 6, 2021, insurrection.

-“Thank you for everything you said about the January 6 Committee, thank you for everything you said about the impeachment trial,” Raskin finished.
+“Thank you for everything you said about the Jan.
+6 committee, thank you for everything you said about the impeachment trial,” Raskin finished.
 “Thank you for everything you said about us hanging tough for democracy and freedom against all the autocrats and all the theocrats and all the plutocrats of the world, from Putin and Moscow to Trump in Mar-a-Lago, all over the world.”